kkiha/rag-finance/README.md

 - LLM Report Generation: Serialize retrieved documents into context and call Groq LLM to produce a standardized report: `[Title] / [Summary] / [Table] / [Analysis] / [Opinion]`.

 ### Note on Data
-- For size and copyright reasons, raw texts under `data/` and tabular summaries under `tabular_db/` are NOT included in the repository.
+- For size and copyright reasons, raw texts under `data/` is NOT included in the repository.
 Please place your own data locally following the instructions below.

 ### Quick Start